mlissner/michaeljaylissner.com/content/eco-tip-3-buy-locally-buy-seasonally.md

 The final piece of this tip is to buy seasonally.
 Not only will the food taste better, but it won't have been in the freezer for the past six months, which is nice.

-The best thing to do, if you have the ability to do so is, of course, to plant some seeds and grow your own.<!--break-->
+The best thing to do, if you have the ability to do so is, of course, to plant some seeds and grow your own.